nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ### Side note

 If you were unlucky and got a clone/pirated board, you might find it difficult to flash the firmware using `dfu`. (`st-link` and `uart-bridge` works just fine.)
 You can try to connect `A10` to the `GND` pin before you booting the board into dfu.
 This might solve your issue.

+If you know for a fact, that your boards are official, try to heat the board up with a hairdryer and try again.
+This should solve your problem.